 Use 401k to Buy House

-As a freelancer in the US, you need to know a lot related to your retirement plan.
+As a freelancer in the US, you must know much about your retirement plan.

 What is a 401(k) account?